-You can direct questions about this course guide to science librarian Jill Hollingsworth.
+You can direct questions about this course guide to science librarian Clarissa Ihssen.
 If you have questions regarding the research process on this or any other research assignment in the sciences, she is available for one-on-one consultations.

 Start by writing down your research topic or question, and then identify all the important concepts it contains.
 Develop keywords based on those important concepts.
 This document can help you develop strong keywords:

 You have access to the full text of most (but not all) articles indexed in the library's databases.
 When you find an article of interest, look for links to the full text in PDF or HTML formats.
 Frequently these links will look like buttons similar to the ones below:

 If you cannot access the full text, it may be because Georgetown does not subscribe to the journal.
 If we do not have a subscription, you can request a scanned copy of the article through Inter-Library Loan.

 Review articles are a great way to get an overview of a topic.
 They generally provide a summary of the state of the art in a research area, and the bibliographies provide excellent lists of relevant articles.
 All of the databases listed on the Science Literature page provide options to limit search results to review articles.

 There are also journals in which many or all of the articles are review articles.
 In HoyaSearch, use the Starts With option to search in the Title field and look for Annual Review of, Current Opinion in, Nature Reviews, or Trends in.
 (NB: This method will find review journals in disciplines other than the sciences too.)

 When looking for articles, try searching with the official terminology of the database.
 Look for a Thesaurus or Subject Terms link.